 Entering God’s presence “with an attitude of thanksgiving” will always keep you alert.
-Alert to what?
-Alert to God, to His presence, His power, His provision, and above all, to His Person.
+Alert to what, you may ask?
+Alert to God, to His presence, His power, His provision, and above all, to His magnificent Person.

-Without thanksgiving, without being alert to what is really happening, one’s prayer life can easily devolve into a self-centered expression of worry and doubt.
+Without thanksgiving, without being alert to what is really happening, one’s prayer life could easily devolve into a self-aware expression of worry and doubt.

 Genuine thanksgiving is always and only about our gracious God.

-When you pray and worship, I encourage you to lose the “here I am to worship” mentality and instead step up to a even greater alertness with a distinct and profound “Here YOU are to worship O Lord,” with understanding and faith.
+When you pray and worship, I encourage you to move away from the “here I am” way of thinking and instead step up to a even greater alertness with a distinct and profound “Here YOU are to worship O Lord,” understanding and faith.

-Your prayer life will gain greater devotion, consistency, focus, clarity, joy, and power when you allow yourself the blessing of “keeping alert in it with an attitude of thanksgiving.”
+Your prayer life will gain greater devotion, consistency, focus, clarity, joy, and power when you allow yourself the blessing of “keeping alert in it (to Him) with an attitude of thanksgiving.”